Engineering Societies' Building: 1950s

 By the 1950s, the Engineering Societies' and Engineers' Club buildings were becoming overburdened, in large part due to their own success.
 A 1955 New York Times article described the buildings as "the engineering crossroads of the world".
 The American Institute of Chemical Engineers (AIChE) had wanted to join the United Engineering Societies at 39th Street, but the existing structure was too small to accommodate one more club.
 This led the United Engineering Societies' four constituent organizations to consider relocating as early as 1953.
 The engineering societies had originally considered moving to Pittsburgh, though other cities such as Philadelphia and Chicago were also contemplated.
 The societies created a five-person committee in April 1955 to select a site and obtain financing.
 In response, the city and state governments of New York tried to convince the societies to stay within New York City.

 By June 1956, the societies had voted against relocating out of the city.
 They were considering constructing an entrance from 40th Street on property owned by the Engineers' Club.
 A joint committee, consisting of three members each from the AIChE, ASCE, AIEE, AIME, and ASME, was created to determine the future of the clubhouse.
 In November 1956, Shreve, Lamb & Harmon were hired to conduct a study on whether to relocate the societies or redevelop the existing site.
 The Engineering Societies selected a site for a new clubhouse on First Avenue in Turtle Bay, Manhattan, across from the headquarters of the United Nations, in August 1957.
 Herbert Hoover announced plans for the new building that November, and construction on that building started in 1959.
-The societies moved to the new building in August 1961.
+The societies began moving into the United Engineering Center in August 1961.